Dental Bridges

 How does a bridge work?

 Our ceramic bridges close the gap with two dental crowns or caps on either side of the missing tooth with an artificial or false tooth (bridge pontic) present in the middle bonded in place using adhesive dental cement.
-A bridge can be used for filling gaps in front teeth, which is sometimes a more cost effective alternative to something like dental implants.
+A bridge can be used for filling gaps in front teeth, which is sometimes a more affordable alternative to something like dental implants.
 If you’ve suffered trauma or damage to your front teeth and are pursuing restorative treatment, speak to your dentist about whether a dental bridge is suitable for your situation.

 How long does a bridge take to fit?